doaamaher98/ITI_9-Month_ES/Git_Notes.md

 #Use git branch + branch_name for creating a new branch
 #Use git switch + branch_name to switch between branches
 ######################## This line is added from the new feature branch #####################
+#For Pushing from a new branch, you first need to set up an upstream for it, to know where to push this commit , use git push --set-upstream origin + branch name